retecata/GithubAccess/README.md

 # Github Data Visualization
 This project is part of CS3012 Coursework, Trinity College Dublin.
-The aim is to interrogate the Github API and fetch data that could be useful in elucidating aspects of the software engineer process.
+The aim is to interrogate the Github API and fetch data that could be useful in elucidating aspects of the software engineering process.
 The course requires the data to be used in some sort of visualization.

 ## Technologies used
 1. React